ti-uni-bielefeld/logisim-evolution-basys3/README.md

 ![Example Setup](example_setup/images/setup.jpg)

 ## Features
-- Installs Java, Vivado and Logisim Evolution into a directory of your choice
+- Installer for Java, Vivado and Logisim Evolution into a directory of your choice
 - Script to start Logisim Evolution
 - User Manual with instructions on how to synthesize and download circuits to the Basys3 FPGA board
 - Additional patches onto Logisim Evolution 3.9.0 to make it easier to synthesize and download circuits to the Basys3 FPGA board.
 These patches include: